AlexCharlton/Hypergiant/README.md

-# hypergiant
+# Hypergiant
-hypergiant is a library for games and other interactive media applications.
-Its philosophy is that it should be easy to (efficiently) perform common operations, but it shouldn’t be hard to do otherwise. hypergiant is therefore not a framework, and doesn’t force you into any one mode of operation.
+Hypergiant is a library for games and other interactive media applications.
+Its philosophy is that it should be easy to (efficiently) perform common operations, but it shouldn’t be hard to do otherwise.
+Hypergiant is therefore not a framework, and doesn’t force you into any one mode of operation.
 Rather it’s based on acting as a glue between other graphics libraries.

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.